Today we’d like to introduce you to Gemini George.

 Would love to!
 I started my humble Journey from Armenia where, against all the odds, my kid-self fell in love with Rock’n’Roll and asked his parents to find him a guitar teacher.
 There was no School of Rock in Armenia.
 The closest thing to Rock’n’Roll was Flamenco which is what I laid my hands on first.
-From there, music brought me to America as an exchange student, took me back to my roots, escaped me from a mandatory army service, embarking me on some sort of Odyssey through empires of Russia and then China, to eventually land me back in the US.
+From there, music brought me to America as an exchange student, took me back to my roots, embarking me on some sort of Odyssey through empires of Russia and then China, to eventually land me back in the US.
 That’s kind of the long and short of it haha.

 We’re always bombarded by how great it is to pursue your passion, etc – but we’ve spoken with enough people to know that it’s not always easy.
 Overall, would you say things have been easy for you?